Does Salt Kill Bindweed?

 Bleach: Surface damage only, environmental concerns.
 Less persistent than salt but equally ineffective against bindweed.

 Boiling water: Cools before reaching deep roots, impractical for spreading vines.
 Zero environmental impact – the safest failure option.
+For smaller weeds, boiling water can work, but not for deep-rooted perennials like bindweed.

 Salt: Can’t reach deep roots AND poisons your garden for years.
 Genuinely the worst choice available.